mipnw/kurl/README.md

 ```

 # Build
-If you have Make and Golang installed, you can build kurl and have it binplaced at /usr/local/bin:
+If you have Make and Golang installed, you can build kurl:
 ```bash
 scripts/build.sh --release
 kurl -help